Oasis Design logo

 General references, studies

-This is the model to emulate, especially our slightly improved version: Greywater Laws and Improvements (pdf, 250k).
+This is the model to emulate, especially our slightly improved version: Greywater Laws and Improvements (pdf, 250k) Model greywater rules (pdf).
 Their three tiered system makes so much sense it is hard to justify regulating grey water any other way.

 Arizona takes a three tiered approach to scrutinizing grey water systems: